scionproto/scion/doc/ControlPlanePKI.md

 following:

 - __KeyType__: ASCII string.
 The type of key used (`Issuing`, `Online` or `Offline`).
-- __KeyVersion__: 64-bit unsigned integer.
-The version of the key used.

 New or updated keys sign the first TRC they appear in to show proof of possession.